Death Certification and Cremation Forms

 Attendance after death must be in person.

-Death certificates should be signed, scanned and emailed securely to the Registrar’s Office (see contact details below) and paper copies can be forwarded by post at a later date.
+Death certificates should be signed, scanned (both sides) and emailed securely to the Registrar’s Office (see contact details below) and paper copies can be forwarded by post at a later date.

 Further information is on TeamNet